Peng-Protocol/EverWinter/README.md

 exhEdaTp = entryPrice − (buffedEV + |absorbedLoss|) × entryPrice / (leverage × margin)
 ```
 Exhumed positions block regular TP, recompute EH TP on each DCA fill or absorption cut, and suspend laggard force-close.
 Only SL or EH TP can close them (sacrifice as last resort).
 Clears when `tab.totalPnl ≥ 0`.

-### Congestion Auto-Reduce

-When **Laggard Auto-Reduce** is enabled and open positions reach `laggardAutoReduceThreshold` (or `maxPos`), positions are pushed into reduce phase early.

-- Positions already at effective TP ROI `≤ 3%` (including TP ingress-reduced entries) are skipped — they are already at reduce-floor TP.
-- For eligible positions, the bot attempts **global EDa TP** first (using global lost value).
-- If EDa is not valid/placeable on that tick, it falls back to native **3% TP**.

-This means congestion can fire correctly while making no visible TP change on positions already at 3%.

 ### Laggard